 The last two items are for sustainment- a crevat and a 400 grit diamond sharpening plate.
 The crevat serves many functions past being a wound dressing or sling; it’s also a water filter, a rag to wipe my face and hands, and a head covering for basic camouflaging my head and shoulders or protection from the sun.
 The diamond stone is a quick and simple sharpener in the field.
 Your knife will take damage and keeping a good edge is imperative.
 It’s actually surprising to me how many people I come across who have a hard time sharpening, but the diamond plate makes it fairly simple with any type of steel; from 1075 to 154CM; and with a coarse enough grit to repair edge damage from digging, banging on rocks, battoning, or any of the other tasks your survival knife might be called upon to do.
 But why the diamond plate instead of a stone?
 Because the stone will break when you least expect it to- I’ve done it more than once in the field- in addition to a small stone being dangerous to use on a large knife when you’re cold, tired and wet.
 The metal plate may bend, but it won’t break and the diamond grit won’t get clogged with swarf if used dry.
 Further, some steels are a lot harder to sharpen than others, but diamond grit does a pretty good job on the widest variety out there.

 Together with a long run of cordage, and aside from a good knife, this makes up my first line kit.
-Students coming to the first line class are issued this kit as part of the curriculum, getting familiar with the use of the items in a practical setting.
-Once the class is done the kit is yours to keep and use.
 It’s nothing fancy and there’s no gimmicks, just lessons and skills how to stay alive until a successful recovery, in an environment which will get you outside of your comfort zone with tools to get you there.
 There’s a class right around the corner with a couple of spots left.
 Email me at firstname.lastname@example.org for more details.